History – Associate in Arts Degree for Transfer to CSU

 Program Outcomes

-• Compare and contrast the experiences and issues of subsets of minorities with that of mainstream in power, including concerns of race, class, and gender.
+• Compare and contrast the experiences of marginalized groups with that of the dominant power structure, including concerns of race, economic class, and gender in different historical eras.

 Associate in Arts in History for Transfer Degree